najdanovicivan/SocketTest/README.md

 # SocketTest
-Simple OSX app for websocket testing and debugging
+Simple OSX app for websocket testing and debugging based on SRWebSocket